Physician assistant: Education and certification (US)

 There is a growing number of doctoral programs for certified PAs leading to a Doctor of Medical Science (DMSc) but there is no requirement for one to have a doctorate in order to practice.

 "National Physician Assistant Week" is celebrated annually in the US from October 6 through October 12.
 This week was chosen to commemorate the anniversary of the first graduating physician assistant class at Duke University on October 6, 1967.
-October 6 is also the birthday of the profession's founder, Eugene A. Stead, Jr., MD.
+October 6 is also the birthday of the profession's founder, Eugene A. Stead Jr., MD.

-Scope of practice
+Scope of practice (US)

 Physician assistants have their own licenses with distinct scope of practice.
 Each of the 50 states has different laws regarding the prescription of medications by PAs and the licensing authority granted to each category within that particular state through the Drug Enforcement Administration (DEA).
 PAs in Kentucky and Puerto Rico are not allowed to prescribe any controlled substances.

 Several other states place a limit on the type of controlled substance or the quantity that can be prescribed, dispensed, or administered by a PA.

 Depending upon the specific laws of any given state board of medicine, the PA must have a formal relationship on file with a collaborative physician.
 The collaborating physician must also be licensed in the state in which the PA is working, although he or she may physically be located elsewhere.
 Physician collaboration can be in person, by telecommunication systems or by other reliable means (for example, availability for consultation).
 In emergency departments the laws governing PA practice differ by state, generally allowing a broad scope of practice and limited direct supervision.